godatadriven/python-devcontainer-template/post.md

 If you `pip install` a new package, you will see the following message:

 ![The warning message: “*WARNING: Running pip as the 'root' user can result in broken permissions and conflicting behaviour with the system package manager.
 It is recommended to use a virtual environment instead: [https://pip.pypa.io/warnings/venv](https://pip.pypa.io/warnings/venv)*](https://godatadriven.com/wp-content/uploads/2022/10/running-pip-as-root.png)

+Indeed, it is not recommended to develop as a root-user.
+It is in fact considered a good-practice to create a different user with less rights to run in production.
+So let's go ahead and create a user for this scenario.

 > Running your application as a non-root user is recommended even in production (since it is more secure), so this is a good idea even if you're reusing an existing Dockerfile.
 — [Add non-root user | VSCode Docs](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user)